 For a family who loves rural life, the Days felt right at home at The Mississippi Ag & Forestry Museum.
 Museum exhibits, the small-town Mississippi experience and even live animals were a hit!
 “You know we’re ALL about that small farm life, and this was a great way to see how it’s done on a larger scale.”
 The Ag Museum, she added was, “in-depth coverage of how technology – and humanity – has advanced with time.”

 LeFleur’s Bluff State Park was an urban oasis the family appreciated with fall weather and foliage at its peak.
 “The weather was perfect, the setting was charming, and I’m honestly just not sure how else to describe this all-American backdrop,” they said.

 Love public art?
 The Days say you (and your camera) will love Jackson!
 “If you like to ‘do it for the gram’ (it’s okay, we’re eagerly raising our hands right along with ya), then don’t miss the multitude of Jackson murals!”
 Look for the Visit Jackson-created & curated Google Map to explore for yourself.

-For fans of “local,” a quick stop at Offbeat in Midtown was a kid-favorite (gathering plane-ride-worthy souvenirs to boot).
+For fans of “local,” a quick stop at Offbeat was a kid-favorite (gathering plane-ride-worthy souvenirs to boot).
 Phillip “DJ Young Venom” Rollins’s comics, records and apparel boutique “showcases minority art and makes a point to source many items locally,” an observation Chelsea made – and appreciated.